Non-French diploma holders: access via application form

-- Special attention is paid to the quality of the file and the quality of the academic and/or professional profile.
+- Application files submitted are reviewed with special attention paid to the seriousness of the file and the quality of the academic and/or professional profile.

-- Shortlisted candidates are invited for an interview via Skype with a Head of Academic Programme.
-This interview helps clarify who the applicant is, their projects, their objectives and the consistency of their choices with the programme selected.
-The final admission decision (offered or denied admission) is publicised a few days after this interview.
+- Shortlisted candidates are invited for an interview via Skype.
+This interview helps clarify the applicants profile, their projects, their objectives.
+The final admission decision (offered or denied admission) is communicated a few days after this interview.

-In parallel with their EM Normandie application file, international candidates must also complete the Campus France application process to facilitate the visa obtention.
-Once the fee down payment has been received, the School will help International students with their visa procedures and search for accommodation.
+In addition to the EM Normandy application form, international candidates must approach their local Campus France office to facilitate the process of obtaining their visa.
+Once the down payment has been received, the School will help International students with their visa procedures and search for accommodation.

 French diploma holders: Passerelle 2 National Test Bank

 The Passerelle 2 National Test Bank is common to 10 French Business Schools.
 It is open to all students who hold a French undergraduate degree of 3 or 4 years minimum and in any specialisation.